Email Segmentation Strategy: Your Key to Engaged Customers

 Engaged users are also the best group of people to let you know if your new campaign is hitting the sweet spot.
 Sending test emails to your engaged users is a great way of learning what works and what doesn’t.

-Engaged customers are also useful for your sender reputation.
-If you want better engagement numbers or if you want to warm up a domain or IP, send emails to your most engaged users.
+Engaged customers are also useful for your email sender reputation.
+If you want better engagement numbers or if you want to warm up an email domain, send emails to your most engaged users.
 The high engagement rates from such campaigns signal to ESPs that you’re a worthy sender.

 Email Segmentation Strategy: Location Matters!

-Using the geographic location of your subscribers to create an email segmentation strategy is useful for times when you want to send targeted content that’s relevant to their specific area
+Using the geographic location of your subscribers to create an email segmentation strategy is a good idea.
+You can use it when you want to send targeted content that’s relevant to their specific area.

 1. By country: Segment your list by the subscriber’s country.
 This is useful for tailoring content to different regions.